 Excessive alcohol use and prolonged high-dose steroid use are the two greatest atraumatic risk factors for Avascular Necrosis.

 Understanding Avascular Necrosis

 Pain is the most common symptom of Avascular Necrosis.
 Often the pain is localized to the area of affected bone.
 Sometimes pain is the only symptom.

-In the early stages of avascular necrosis, the pain is usually felt on weight bearing areas.
-Eventually, the pain may occur at any time, even at rest or during the night.
+In the early stages of avascular necrosis, pain is usually felt on weight bearing areas.
+Eventually, pain may occur at any time, even at rest or during the night.
 It can be very severe.

-If the bone damage is in the hip, there may be pain in the groin, the thigh or the buttock.
+If the bone damage is in the hip, there may be pain in the groin, the thigh, or the buttock.

 Range-of-Motion of Affected Joints

 When a nearby joint is significantly damaged, there can also be a limited range of motion.
 Pain may worsen when the affected joint is used.

 Avascular necrosis is diagnosed after a thorough physical examination and a complete clinical history.

 The best test to look for Avascular Necrosis is an MRI.
 The condition can also be diagnosed with a bone scan.
 Sometimes an X-ray is all that is required to see the bone damage.